 Too Small...
 Too Big...
 Or Just Right

-If you're a minimalist: Try a passport pouch, ID holder or small wallet with a strap may be all you need.
-A wallet with a strap may be safer than putting it in a pocket where it can fall out, as long as the strap is well made and secure.
+If you're a minimalist: Try a passport pouch, ID holder, or small wallet with a strap.
+That may be all you need.
+A wallet with a strap will be more secure than putting it in a pocket where it can fall out, as long as the strap is well made and secure.
 And it's easier to get into when you need something.

-Just Right: A medium-sized sling bag is my Disneyland favorite.
+Just Right: A medium-sized sling bag is — as Goldilocks might say — just right.
 You can move it to the front of your body when you get on rides, and they're easy to get into while walking.

 The Most Important Thing to Put in Your Disneyland Bag